-In the following when the term operator or manager is used the statements apply to both WMA certified as well as non-certified members.
+In the following, when the term operator or manager is used, the statements apply to both WMA-certified as well as non-certified members.

-Each project should have a set of clearly-defined objectives.
-The operator or manager should provide as precise a statement as possible of how the objectives are to be reached.
+Each project should have a set of clearly defined objectives.
+The operator or manager should provide as precise a statement as possible describing how the objectives are to be reached.

-The operator or manager will not undertake work in a project area where serious conflicts might arise from weather modification activities without taking steps to identify and correct such situations in advance.
+The operator or manager will not undertake work in a project area where serious conflicts might arise without taking steps to identify and correct such situations in advance.

-The operator or manager will conduct each project in such a way as to minimize potential danger to the public and to the environment from the use of seeding devices, seeding agents, and other appurtenances of the trade.
-Examples of projects include field oriented, feasibility studies, modeling studies, weather forecasting, research and others conducted in conjunction with a weather modification program or by an entity that is or has been involved in such activities; regardless of whether they are actively involved in cloud seeding projects at the time.
+The operator or manager will conduct each project in ways that minimize potential danger to the public and to the environment from the use of seeding devices, seeding agents, and other appurtenances of the trade.
+Examples of such safeguards include field-oriented feasibility studies, modeling and environmental impact studies, weather forecasting research conducted in conjunction with a weather modification program or by an entity that is or has been involved in such activities; regardless of whether they are actively involved in cloud seeding projects at the time.

-Each project should be under the personal direction of a project manager with knowledge and experience in weather-modification field projects.
-The project manager should be stationed as close as practicable to the area of operations.
-This project manager should preferably be certified by the WMA.
+Each project should be under the direction of a project manager with knowledge and experience in weather-modification field projects.
+The project manager should be available for real-time communications with field personnel and preferably be certified by the WMA.